rlancaste/Astro-Dev/README.md

 # [build-env.sh](scripts/build-env.sh) options
 There are a large number of variables that you can customize in build-env.sh.
 They fall in several main categories.
+1. System Path Variables.
+These NEED to be modified to reflect the QT and MacOS SDK on your system.
+2. Source App Path Variables.
+You will only need to change these if you have KStars or INDI WebManagerApp installed someplace else.
+But make sure they are installed!
-1. Path Variables.
-These options are listed first.
-Most of them should not need to be changed, with the exception of the path to QT.
-The rest are set automatically based on the path the script is installed to.
+3. Script Path Variables.
+Most of them should not need to be changed, they are set automatically based on the path the script is installed to.
 You can change them but don't need to do so.
-2. REPO Path Variables.
+4. REPO Path Variables.
 These are the paths to the official repos.
 You should not need to change them unless there is a problem.
-3. FORKED REPO Path Variables.
+5. FORKED REPO Path Variables.
 If you plan to edit INDI, INDI 3rd Party, or INDI Web Manager, you need to uncomment whichever one you like, make sure the path gets set right to your fork, and then run the setup script again with the -r option.
-4. Development Targets.
+6. Development Targets.
 These are the minimum system for which executables will be built.
-10.12 should be fine.
+10.13 should be fine.
+That is the minimum version supported by QT right now.
-5. Script Build Options.
+7. Script Build Options.
 These determine which items the script should build.
 You can comment out the ones you don't want to do right now.

 # [setup.sh](scripts/setup.sh) options
 The setup.sh script does not have a lot of options right now, but here they are: